w3c/wai-intro-atag/content/no-code.md

 ### Everyone Can Add Blocks of Content

 <p class="persona"><strong>Persona: </strong>
- Mohamed is a blind cook.
-He uses a screen reader to manage his restaurant’s website.
+ Mohamed is a cook.
+He is blind and uses a screen reader that reads aloud the information on his screen.
 </p>
 <div class="quotes">
   <ul>